-The bill modifies the signature requirements for petitions to initiate constitutional amendments in South Dakota.
-It amends the existing law to state that a measure proposed by initiative may be presented by a petition signed by at least five percent of the qualified electors of the state.
-Additionally, it introduces a new requirement that an amendment to the South Dakota Constitution must be signed by qualified voters from each senatorial district, with the number of signatures required being at least ten percent of the total votes cast for Governor in that district during the last gubernatorial election.
+The bill amends South Dakota's existing laws regarding the signature requirements for petitions to initiate constitutional amendments.
+It stipulates that a petition must be signed by qualified voters from each senatorial district, with the number of signatures required being at least five percent of the total votes cast for Governor in that district during the last gubernatorial election.
+Additionally, the total number of signatures on the petition must equal at least ten percent of the total votes cast for Governor in the last election.

 Statutes affected: